James Frederic Riley: Life

 In 1948 he took on the role of Consultant Radiologist at Dundee Royal Infirmary.
-In 1950 he took on the additional role of Reader in Radiotherapy at the University of St AndrewsMedical School in Dundee, which became part of Queens College Dundee in 1954 and from 1967 was part of the new University of Dundee.
+In 1950 he took on the additional role of Reader in Radiotherapy at the University of St Andrews Medical School in Dundee, which became part of Queens College Dundee in 1954 and from 1967 was part of the new University of Dundee.
 Riley retained the post of Reader until 1975, and was a research fellow at the University of Dundee from then until 1977.
 Much of his research at Dundee was devoted to the mast cell and this led to his discovery of the origins of histamine.

 In 1958 he received a second doctorate (PhD), from the University of St Andrews.
 In 1968 he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were George H Bell, Rex Coupland, Ian George Wilson Hill and James Ernest Richey.

 He retired in 1976, and died in St Andrews on 17 January 1985.

 Recognition and legacy

 In 2015 Dundee erected a plaque to his memory as part of the city's "Discovery Walk".
 His personal papers are held by Archive Services at the University of Dundee.
 Much of his original laboratory equipment is held by the Tayside Medical History Museum at Ninewells Hospital.
 His papers are held by Archive Services at the University of Dundee.

-Riley had an interest in railways and these papers includes a number of railway photographs.
+Riley had an interest in railways and these papers include a number of railway photographs.